Paloma Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

 Grapefruit Soda: This is a soft drink made with grapefruit juice concentrate, citric acid, and carbonated water.
-We used IZZE Sparkling Grapefruit Soda because it’s flavorful and is made with 70% fruit juice.
+I used IZZE Sparkling Grapefruit Soda.

 Lime Wheel: This is a lime slice that has been cut into a circular shape.